bio-agents/bioagents-docs/api_reference.rst

 .. caution::

-   bio.agents supports upload/download of data in XML format compliant to `bioagentsScheme v3.0.0 <https://github.com/bio-agents/bioagentsSchema>`_.
+   bio.agents supports upload/download of data in XML format compliant to `bioagentsScheme v3.0.0 <https://github.com/bio-agents/bioagents schema>`_.
 If you want to download in XML format you should use these endpoints (see `Agent detail <https://bioagents.readthedocs.io/en/latest/api_reference.html#agent-detail>`_ below):

    .. code-block:: text